 Avery received her Bachelor’s Degree from Duke University in Durham, North Carolina, a city that is very near and dear to her heart.

 Avery also completed an internship at Windsor Terrace Middle School, where she delivered treatment in both individual and group settings, including a psychoeducation group focused on mindfulness and anxiety.

-An animal lover, foodie, and a born explorer, Avery spent three years working at Indagare Travel where she travelled to and wrote about, among other things, some of the most fantastic animal-based experiences on earth.
+An animal lover, foodie, and a born explorer, Avery spent three years working at Indagare Travel where she traveled to and wrote about, among other things, some of the most fantastic animal-based experiences on earth.
 Her favorite moment?
 Trekking with mountain gorillas in Rwanda.
-Now, she keeps things a little lower octane, cuddling with her dogs Lucy, Cooper, and Deacon on a regular basis.
-Keep an eye out for Avery on the Brooklyn Bridge, where she loves to take in the views and walk with a giant pretzel to-and-from Manhattan.
+Now, she keeps things a little lower octane, living with her husband and Lagotto Romagnolo in Brooklyn.
+Keep an eye out for the two of them taking long, leisurely walks in Brooklyn Bridge Park!